rabisc00/rabisc00/README.md

 ### 👨‍💻 About Me

-I'm a Computer Science graduate based in Cork, Ireland.
+I have Level 6 degree in Software Analysis and Development, working towards getting a bachelors.

-*   🔭 I’m currently working on **building a scalable and user-friendly music reviewing website**.
+*   🔭 I’m currently working on **building a scalable and user-friendly music review website**.
 *   🌱 I’m currently learning **Docker and Cloud Computing**
 *   💡 I'm passionate about **building solutions that are scalable, user-friendly, and make a positive impact**.
 *   💬 Ask me about **Java, APIs, React**.